 This category can include a variety of literacy experiences: traditional story books; puppet shows; role playing; felt board activities.

-Events can be teacher-led, such as a scheduled book reading at circle time, or child-led, creating stories with puppets during free play time.
+Events can be teacher-led, such as reading a book at circle time, or child-led, telling stories with puppets during free play time.

 While story time generally takes the form of a traditional book, a creative story telling method can be a fun alternative.

-- For example, story time can be extended by role-playing The Three Bears after reading the book together.
+- For example, role-play The Three Bears after reading the book together.

 Crafts